eCubed/DevNotes/2018-10-24-01-material-and-flex-layout-data-items.md

 At least in this article, we have been able to declare right in markup, the widths of elements depending on the viewport's width without any CSS, TypeScript, or any
 Angular binding!

+## Next Steps

+We are now ready to create forms using Angular Material and Flex Layout.
+Be forewared that Material equivalents of our basic input types are not exactly straight-forward to put on the markup!
+Let's move on!